Ecotourism in PCB

 Stand-up Paddleboarding (SUP)

-The newest and hottest trend to hit the water!
-This sport has opened up a whole new frontier.
-SUPs glide over the emerald waters when it’s flat, and are used to ride swells and waves similar to the sport of surfing.
-It’s an awesome way to stay in shape – but not as physically demanding as surfing.
+The newest and hottest trend to hit the water, this sport has opened up a whole new frontier.
+SUPs glide over the emerald waters when it’s flat and are used to ride swells and waves similar to the sport of surfing.
+It is an awesome way to stay in shape, but not as physically demanding as surfing.
 These boards are much larger than the typical boards used for surfing, and the rider stands using a paddle to move the board over the water.

 Points of Interest: